s1388379/COMP2090SEF_GroupProject/README.md

 ---

-## Academic Honesty and AI Usage
+## Academic Honesty

-We used online materials and generative AI tools (e.g. ChatGPT) for idea refinement, code review, and report polishing.
-All core design decisions, code, and testing have been checked and understood by our group.
-We follow HKMU’s academic honesty requirements and clearly declare any external assistance in the final project reports.
+This project is developed by our group.
+External resources and AI tools (e.g., ChatGPT) were used for idea refinement, debugging, and report polishing.
+All code and concepts have been reviewed and understood by the group members in accordance with HKMU academic honesty policies.